Kinetica scores $50 million Series A for super-charged in-memory database solution

 Accel leads $22.8M Series A in Swedish telehealth startup, KRY

-Kinetica’s roots as a company go back to a 2009 consulting project for US intelligence services.
-When they couldn’t find a solution on the market to meet the strict demands of the army and NSA to track terrorists in real-time, they decided to build it.
-Today, it’s an in-memory database solution that relies on commodity hardware running Nvidia GPUs to supercharge the processing.
+Kinetica’s roots as a company go back to a 2009 consulting project for U.S. intelligence services.
+When they couldn’t find a solution on the market to meet the strict demands of the army and NSA to track terrorists in real time, they decided to build one.
+Today, it’s an in-memory database solution that relies on commodity hardware running Nvidia GPUs to super-charge the processing.

 A laundry list of Silicon Valley’s investors like the idea enough to shower the founders with an impressive $50 million Series A.